AdobeDocs/experience-platform.en/help/sources/tutorials/api/create/cloud-storage/sftp.md

 ---
 keywords: Experience Platform;home;popular topics;SFTP;sftp;Secure File Transfer Protocol;secure file transfer protocol
 solution: Experience Platform
-title: Create an SFTP Source Connection Using the Flow Service API
+title: Create an SFTP Base Connection Using the Flow Service API
 topic-legacy: overview
 type: Tutorial
 description: Learn how to connect Adobe Experience Platform to an SFTP (Secure File Transfer Protocol) server using the Flow Service API.
 exl-id: b965b4bf-0b55-43df-bb79-c89609a9a488
 ---
-# Create an SFTP source connection using the [!DNL Flow Service] API
+# Create an SFTP base connection using the [!DNL Flow Service] API

+A base connection represents the authenticated connection between a source and Adobe Experience Platform.

-This tutorial uses the [!DNL Flow Service] API to walk you through the steps to connect Experience Platform to an SFTP (Secure File Transfer Protocol) server.
+This tutorial walks you through the steps to create a base connection for [!DNL SFTP] (Secure File Transfer Protocol) using the [[!DNL Flow Service] API](https://www.adobe.io/apis/experienceplatform/home/api-reference.html#!acpdr/swagger-specs/flow-service.yaml).

 ## Getting started